Dreemurr-T/AnimeGanV2/jittor_version/readme.md

 ## Training

-Dataset is acquired from [Link](https://github.com/TachibanaYoshino/AnimeGAN/releases/tag/dataset-1) The hyperparameters are tuned according to the official tensorflow implementation of [AnimeGANV2](https://github.com/TachibanaYoshino/AnimeGANv2)
+Dataset is acquired from [Link](https://github.com/TachibanaYoshino/AnimeGAN/releases/tag/dataset-1)(the same as the dataset in pytorch version).
+The hyperparameters are tuned according to the official tensorflow implementation of [AnimeGANV2](https://github.com/TachibanaYoshino/AnimeGANv2)
 Use `python train.py` to train AneimeGAN.